 Control its Effects.
-In a free society, factions are inevitable.
+Factions are inevitable in a free society.
 Madison wrote that “Liberty is to faction what air is to fire.”
 Like fire, factions are dangerous if their effects are not controlled.
 The size and structure of the American Union provided what Madison called, “a republican remedy for the most common diseases (faction) of republican government.”

 He posited that larger republics, such as the existing states in the union, and plenty more of them, would limit the danger posed by factions by diffusing their harmful effects across a continent-wide republic.
 Without a majority, factions were prevented from consolidating the new government into a central, unified, single, oppressive government over all.